Design Converter

 The svg element is the foundation of every icon in the React Octicon library.
 It allows the icons to scale without losing quality, making them ideal for responsive design.
 Understanding how the SVG element works is key to effectively using React Octicon in your projects.

-When you render an Octicon component, you render an SVG element that can be styled and manipulated like any other HTML element.
+When you render an Octicon component, you are rendering an SVG element that can be styled and manipulated like any other HTML element.
 This means you can apply CSS styles, add animations, and even interact with it using JavaScript.

 Here's an example of styling an SVG icon with CSS: